 Windows folder that VWD looks at, the actual folder on disk contains the same file.

-An ASP.NET 4 web site consists of at least a single Web Form (a file with an .aspx extension), but usually it consists of a larger number of files.
+An ASP.NET 4 website consists of at least a single Web Form (a file with a .aspx extension), but usually, it consists of a larger number of files.

 Read some more Asp.Net tutorials:

 Download FREE SharePoint 2019 Installation PDF Guide

 This FREE PDF contains, Steps by step guide to install SharePoint 2019 Preview, prerequisites, hardware and software new features.
 First impression to SharePoint Server 2019 new modern site, modern lists and modern document libraries.

 You May Also like the Following SharePoint Online Tutorials: